-Dahab is a charming desert town in South Sinai.
-Originally a tiny bedouin village and later discovered by hippies, it has developed distinctive from the classic tourism resort destinations in Egypt.
+Dahab is a desert town in South Sinai.
+Originally a tiny bedouin village later discovered by hippies, it has developed distinctive from the classic resort towns in Egypt.

 Dahab has become my home of choice since 2016.
-Since I started freediving in 2014, I had been visiting this friendly desert town often.
+Since I started freediving in 2014, I have visited this friendly desert town frequently.
 Dahab is the Mekka of Freediving, offering perfect conditions for deep diving as well as many stunning reefs to explore and chat with the fishes.